 CSA stands for “Community Supported Agriculture.”
 It’s a fantastic way to support a local farm, because it provides funds to the farmers at the beginning of the season and guarantees a home for the produce.
 CSA is not a great fit for everyone.
 Question is, if it’s a match for you?

 Why are we starting a CSA?

-BFF has been going to farmers markets 3 days a week prior to the 2020 season and has decided to try and find some balance after a year of chaos.
-Finding the time to work in the garden proved difficult while spending almost half the week standing at market.
-We were fortunate to have planned for a CSA when Covid disrupted everything last year!
+BFF had been going to farmers markets 3 days a week prior to the 2020 season and has decided to try and find some balance after a year of chaos.
+Finding the time to work in the garden proved difficult while spending almost half the week at market.
+We were fortunate to have planned for a CSA when Covid disrupted everything in 2020!

-We loved the CSA in our first year and are continuing with what we learned going into the second season.
-This year we will only be offering one size CSA share of $20 worth of produce a week.
+We have loved the CSA interaction the first two years and are continuing with what we learned going into the third season.
+This year we will continue with the one size CSA share of $20 worth of produce a week.
 You are welcome to double up if you need more veggies!

 To help you decide if CSA is right for you and before you sign up for this seasonal commitment to a specific farmer, ask yourself these 3 questions….

 Q1: Is the relationship to the actual farmer important to you?
 Effective CSA farm’s focus on the farmer-customer relationship as much as the product.

 CSA is a mechanism you can put into your weekly routine that allows you to access great-tasting food, knowing there’s a real farm’s livelihood depending on it.